Decoupling Vector Data and Index Storage for Space Efficiency: Design

 \subsection{Tailored Lossless Compression}

-{\bf Vector data characterization.} We first characterize the compressibility of vector data and auxiliary index metadata.
-We consider three real-world datasets, each containing 1~million vectors, for motivation: (i) SIFT1M \cite{sift1m} with 128 dimensions (also used in \S\ref{subsec:limitations}), (ii) SPACEV1M with 100 dimensions, extracted from the Big ANN Benchmarks suite \cite{annbenchmarks}, and (iii) DecoupleVS1M with 128 dimensions, a proprietary dataset extracted from a commercial application.
-In \S\ref{sec:evaluation}, we validate our design using billion-scale datasets.

-Since vectors are normalized to reduce intra-dimensional variability (\S\ref{subsec:basics}), we hypothesize that values within the same dimension exhibit lower variation than the global distribution.
-We define two metrics: (i) {\em global dispersion}, the standard deviation across all values in the dataset, and (ii) {\em dimensional dispersion}, the average standard deviation calculated independently for each dimension.
-Figure~\ref{fig:vec_character}(a) shows that dimensional dispersion is consistently lower than global dispersion across all datasets, validating our hypothesis.
-The lower-dimensional dispersion indicates that values within the same dimension are more concentrated and allow more effective compression.

-We further analyze the compressibility of vector data using information entropy \cite{shannon48}.
-We define two metrics: (i) {\em global entropy}, computed across all bytes in the dataset to measure overall randomness, and (ii) {\em columnar entropy}, the average entropy of each byte column across all vectors.
-Figure~\ref{fig:vec_character}(b) shows that columnar entropy is consistently lower than global entropy across all datasets, with reductions of 34.3\% and 34.8\% for SIFT1M and DecoupleVS1M, respectively.
-This indicates strong byte-positional locality, confirming that symbol distributions at specific byte positions are highly concentrated and exploitable for compression.
+{\bf Vector data characterization.} We characterize the compressibility of vector data and auxiliary index metadata using three 1\,M-vector datasets: (i) SIFT1M \cite{sift} with 128 dimensions, (ii) SPACEV1M \cite{spacev} with 100 dimensions, and (iii) DecoupleVS1M, a 128-dimension proprietary dataset from a commercial application (billion-scale validation is deferred to \S\ref{sec:evaluation}).
+Since vectors are normalized (\S\ref{subsec:basics}), we hypothesize that values within the same dimension exhibit lower variation than the global distribution.
+We measure this via: (i) {\em global dispersion}, the standard deviation across all values in the dataset, and (ii) {\em dimensional dispersion}, the average per-dimension standard deviation.
+Table~\ref{tab:vec_character} confirms that dimensional dispersion is consistently lower than global dispersion across all three datasets, indicating that values within each dimension are more concentrated and hence more compressible.
+We further quantify compressibility via information entropy \cite{shannon48} based on: (i) {\em global entropy}, computed across all bytes in the dataset, and (ii) {\em columnar entropy}, the average entropy of each byte column across all vectors.
+Table~\ref{tab:vec_character} shows that columnar entropy is consistently lower than global entropy across all datasets, by 34.3\% and 34.8\% for SIFT1M and DecoupleVS1M, respectively.
+This indicates strong byte-positional locality that is exploitable for compression.